Configuring the Calico network policy controller

 -

 Create a Managed Service for Kubernetes cluster and a node group in any suitable configuration.
-When creating them, specify the network, subnet, and the security groups prepared in advance.
+When creating it, specify the network, subnet, and security groups prepared earlier.
 Also, enable the Calico network policy controller in the cluster:

 -